Mother tongue will guide you home by song

 ~ Diane Fetherston, Principal, Alexandria Park Community School

-Inspired by poets Lorna Munro and Eric Avery, Yala Gari (Speak the Truth) is a language program that empowers students from Redfern and Sydney City communities to create, perform and publish poetry that celebrates first nation cultures and languages (including Wiradjuri, Gamilaroi, Ngiyampaa, Yuin, and Sydney Languages).
+Inspired by poet Lorna Munro, Yala Gari (Speak the Truth) is a language program that empowers students from Redfern and Sydney City communities to create, perform and publish poetry that celebrates first nation cultures and languages (including Wiradjuri, Gamilaroi, Ngiyampaa, Yuin, and Sydney Languages).

 Yala Gari 2017

-After a successful pilot, Yala Gari will continue in 2017, featuring in Alexandria Park Community School and Alexandria Park Secondary School.
+After a successful pilot, Yala Gari 2017, continues with a 10 week program at Alexandria Park Community School and Green Sqaure School.
 The program is run by proud Wiradjuri poet and performer Lorna Munro in collaboration with NASCA.

 The Red Room Company relies on the generous support of individuals, corporations, government funding bodies and philanthropic foundations.